Eomm/blog-posts/posts/bonus-schema-guru.md

 ## Summary

-Thanks to the community contribution, Fastify is now able to compile new functions at runtime and let you to validate and serialize JSON data in your handler without the burden to create your own `ajv` and `fast-json-stringify` instances.
+Thanks to the community contribution, Fastify is now able to compile new functions at runtime and let you to validate and serialize JSON data in your handler without the burden of creating your own `ajv` and `fast-json-stringify` instances.

 You should now be able to use the new features to generate dynamic schemas and validate and serialize JSON data.

+If you have any questions or suggestions, please join the [Fastify discord](https://discord.gg/fastify) and feel free to drop a message.

 ## Acknowledgements